p-dahlback/roll20-ffxiv-ttrpg/README.md

 Further features like a Charactermancer for automatic setup of abilities and stats depending on job and level is in development.

-(Note that automatic handling of Heavy and Slow enfeeblements only works if you have one of them at a time, currently.
-The speed decrease will cease when one of these effects is removed even if the other still persists.)

 ## APIs

 ### FFXIVTurnOrder